Andrew95496/Andrew95496/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently working as an Inventroy Analysist/ Specialist.\
 🌱 &nbsp;I'm currently learning React with TypeScript.\
-✍️ &nbsp;In my free time, I work on Jiu Jistics bringing Advanced Analytics to jiu jitsu.\
+✍️ &nbsp;In my free time, I work on Jiu Jistics bringing Advanced Analytics to jiu jitsu and Blockchain technology,\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at andrewcleacock@gmail.com!
 I'll try to respond as soon as I can.
 <!-- 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->